Trump Announces Pardons and Commutations in Last Hours of Presidency

 William “Ed” Henry – President Trump granted a full pardon to William “Ed” Henry of Alabama.
 This pardon is supported by Senator Tommy Tuberville.
 Mr. Henry was sentenced to 2 years’ probation for aiding and abetting the theft of government property and paid a $4,000 fine.

-In addition, President Trump commuted the sentences to time served for the following individuals: Jeff Cheney, Marquis Dargon, Jennings Gilbert, Dwayne L. Harrison, Reginald Dinez Johnson, Sharon King, and Hector Madrigal, Sr.
+In addition, President Trump commuted the sentences to time served for the following: Jeff Cheney, Marquis Dargon, Jennings Gilbert, Dwayne L. Harrison, Reginald Dinez Johnson, Sharon King, and Hector Madrigal Sr.

 .